guihen01/Rest-API-Get-All-Groups/README.md

 # Distribution 2

-Is is also distributed as a published application (git .zip file   :https://github.com/guihen01/Rest-API-Get-All-Groups/releases/download/RestAPI/Get-All-Jira-Groups.zip
+Is is also distributed as a published application (git .zip file)

 Get-All-Jira-Groups.zip